Ibisbill: Description

 The ibisbill is 38–41 cm long and is quite unmistakable in appearance.
 The adult is grey with a white belly, a crimson, long down-curved bill similar to that of the unrelated ibis, and a black face and black breast band.
 The sexes are similar, but young birds lack the black on the face and breast, and the bill is duller.
 The bill is 6.8–8.2 cm long and is slightly longer in females.
 The legs are greyish purple in the breeding adults and dull sepia in juveniles or greenish in younger or non-breeding adults.
-The legs of deceased ibisbills change color to a crimson similar to the bill shade shortly after death.
+The legs of deceased ibisbills change colour to a crimson similar to the bill shade shortly after death.
 The tarsi is short and reticulated.
 The ibisbill has three toes, lacking the hind toe.
 The outer and middle toes are connected by a small, indented web, while the middle and inner toes possess no webbing.
 The Ibisbill typically weighs 270–320 g and females weigh slightly more than males.
 In spite of its spectacular appearance it is inconspicuous in its stony environment.
-The call is a ringing Klew-klew similar to that of a greenshank.
+The call is a ringing klew-klew similar to that of a greenshank.
 In flight, its outstretched neck and rounded wings give an ibis-like appearance.